FOSSEE/st-scripts/getting-started-ipython/script.rst

 type Ctrl-C to interrupt the command and get back the ``ipython`` input prompt.

-%% %% Pause the video here.
+Following is an exercise that you must do.

-Try typing round(2.484, and hit enter. and then cancel the command using Ctrl-C. Then, type the command, round(2.484, 2) and resume the video.
+%%2%% Try typing round(2.484, and hit enter. and then cancel the command using Ctrl-C. Then, type the command, round(2.484, 2) and resume the video.

+Please, pause the video here.
+Do the exercises and then continue.

 ::